The Complete Guide to Premiere Pro Color Correction

 It’s a hassle to do this on every clip, so I recommend that you save an effect preset with this already in place.
 To do this, add the Lumetri Color effect to a clip and change the setting to HDR.
 Then, without making any other changes, go to the panel menu and click Save Preset.
 Throw this preset on all your clips in one go before you start grading, and your overbrights will be preserved.

 It’s a good idea to always set Lumetri to HDR mode because you may be stacking Lumetri Effects without knowing it.
 Say you have added an Input LUT to all your clips, and then you add an Adjustment Layer above them where you control the overall look.
-Now every clip is affected by at least two instances of the Lumetri Color effect.
+Now, at least two instances of the Lumetri Color effect every clip on the timeline.

 OK, enough of this testing with boring grayscale gradients.
 How does this work when we have clips that already have overbrights?
 Let’s have a look.